ssb22/CedPane/README.md

 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Oreo is a registered trademark of Intercontinental Great Brands LLC.
 Palmolive is a trademark of the Colgate-Palmolive Company.
+Picture Exchange Communication System is a registered trademark of Pyramid Educational Consultants, Inc.
 Pimsleur is a registered trademark of Beverly Pimsleur exclusively licensed to Simon &amp; Schuster.
 Pizza Hut is a trademark of Pizza Hut Inc.
 Porsche is a trademark of Dr. Ing. h.c.F.
 Porsche AG.